 As arthritis progresses, the inside aspect of the knee slowly wears out and this may produce a bow-legged deformity.
 If the arthritis is primarily on the outside aspect of the knee, with time this may produce a “knock-kneed” deformity.
 TKR can also help correct these deformities.

 Over the past 25 years, minimally invasive surgery has revolutionized many fields of medicine.
-Its key characteristic is the use of specialized techniques and instrumentation that enable physicians to perform major surgery without a large incision and potentially causing less trauma to the surrounding soft tissue.
+Its key characteristic is the use of specialized techniques and instrumentation that enable physicians to perform major surgery without a large incision, potentially causing less trauma to the surrounding soft tissue and accelerating recovery.

 Unlike conventional TKR, which requires a large incision (8 to 12 inches) and significant disruption of the muscles and tendons, LIS TKR, also referred to as minimally invasive surgery (MIS) TKR, is performed through a 4 to 5 inch incision.
-The amount of soft tissue (muscles, tendons, nerves) that is disrupted during surgery may also be reduced compared to conventional techniques.
-Clinical studies have shown that the midvastus surgical approach used in the MIS technique results in less pain (at both 8 days and 6 weeks after surgery), with quicker restoration of muscle control and strength.
+The amount of soft tissue (muscles, tendons, nerves) that is disrupted during surgery is reduced compared to conventional techniques.
+Clinical studies have shown that the Midvastus surgical approach used in the MIS technique results in less pain (at both 8 days and 6 weeks post surgery), with quicker restoration of muscle control and strength.
 It may take several months to recover from the large incision and muscle disruption that accompanies the standard approach.

-There are a number of reason a knee replacement may require a revision, each specific to the patient.
-Revision surgery means that part or all of your previous knee replacement needs to be revised.
-This operation varies from very minor adjustments to massive operations replacing significant amounts of bone, which is difficult to describe in full.
+There are a number of reasons that a knee replacement may require a revision, each specific to the patient.
+Revision surgery means that part or all of a patient’s previous knee replacement must be revised.
+This operation varies from very minor adjustments to replacing significant amounts of bone.

-Revision surgery is performed as any other surgery, addressing the damaged or failed area and replacing with the necessary components to restore painless, natural joint movement.
+Revision surgery is performed as any other surgery, addressing the damaged or failed area and replacing with the necessary components to restore pain-free, natural joint movement.